-Home / Community - Featured Stories / Family Experiences You Can’t Miss at Wawa Welcome America 2026
+Home / Seasonal Guides / Summer Guide Archive / Family Experiences You Can’t Miss at Wawa Welcome America 2026

 Family Experiences You Can’t Miss at Wawa Welcome America 2026

-Wawa Welcome America 2026 is Philadelphia’s must-see Independence Day festival.
-This annual celebration honors American freedom with spectacular fireworks, live concerts, parades, and family-friendly activities — now also embracing Juneteenth for a fuller, more inclusive story of our nation’s history.
-This year is also especially significant as we’re celebrating the Semiquincentennial (250th anniversary) of the United States!
+This summer, Wawa Welcome America celebrates freedom in Philadelphia with 16 days of free, family-friendly events and activities.
+This annual celebration honors Independence Day with spectacular fireworks, live concerts, parades, and festivals.
+This year is also especially significant as we’re celebrating the Semiquincentennial — the 250th anniversary of the United States!

 A Brief Overview of Wawa Welcome America 2026

 Wawa Welcome America draws thousands from across the nation to Philadelphia, the birthplace of American independence.
-Known for its vibrant events and patriotic spirit, the 2026 festival will mark an especially significant milestone as the U.S. celebrates its 250th anniversary.
+The 2026 festival will mark an especially significant milestone as the U.S. celebrates its 250th anniversary.

 Key Events at Wawa Welcome America 2026